Delhi–Mumbai Expressway: Wayside Amenities

 The expressway will have Wayside Amenities at 93 places having facilities like ATM, hotels, retail shops, food courts, charging stations for electric vehicles and fuel stations.
 It will also be the first expressway in India to have helipads and fully equipped trauma centers at every 100 km for accident victims.
+Although this is planned, actual implementation and building of wayside amenities has been very slow, and it is usually advised to stock up on food, water and fuel before entering the motorway.

 Electric highway

-On 25 March 2021, Union Minister Nitin Gadkari said in Lok Sabha that there is a plan to develop a stretch of this expressway as an e-highway (electric highway) where trucks and buses can run at a speed of 120 km/hour which will bring down the logistics cost by 70% as heavy vehicles will run on electricity instead of diesel.
+On 25 March 2021, Union Minister Nitin Gadkari said in Lok Sabha that there is a plan to develop a stretch of this expressway as an e-highway (electric highway) where trucks and buses can run at a speed of 120 km/hour, which will bring down the logistics cost by 70% as heavy vehicles will run on electricity instead of diesel.
 National Highways Authority of India (NHAI) has started the construction of this project, and is expected to be completed by March 2022.
 It will also have 4 dedicated lanes for electric vehicles in the entire expressway, out of 8 lanes.